Social and Economic Impact Studies

 Town of Barnstable, MA

 FXM Associates prepared an independent assessment of the impact a reduction in the number of permits issued for new single family home construction would have on related industry employment, household earnings, local spending, town infrastructure projects, town school enrollment, and net fiscal revenues to the town.
 FXM interviewed town and school employees, residents, and local contractors and suppliers.
 Other towns which had adopted building caps were visited and assessed to learn from their experiences.
 The final assessment included a discussion of the time value of money, the countdown in years to total buildout, the real estate tax impact, economic loss from reduced housing, versus gain from fewer demands on many outdated infrastructure elements.
 Also included in the study was the impact on varying the type of construction including remodels, tear-downs, and renovations, as well as the impact on the type of product, including market rate and affordable housing.
-A final recommendation for a phased-in approach was suggested amd adopted by the Town of Barnstable.
+A final recommendation for a phased-in approach was suggested and adopted by the Town of Barnstable.

 Port of New Bedford, Benefit/Cost Analysis of Navigational Dredging

-New Bedford Harbor Development Commission,
+New Bedford Harbor Development Commission

 FXM assessed possible direct, indirect, and induced economic and tax effects of dredging the navigational channel in New Bedford/ Fairhaven Harbor.
 Analyses included projections of potential cargo vessel and large cruise ship callings, relationships between channel depths and fishing and other vessel users of the port, potential business sales and jobs created for local maritime and seafood industries and integrated logistics/wholesaling firms, and the indirect and induced effects of expanded economic activity in the New Bedford, regional, and state economies.
 FXM’s analysis showed that – in addition to creating or sustaining new jobs and business sales -- the Commonwealth of Massachusetts would recoup its investment in dredging within several years (via net new income and sales taxes), and as a consequence the State expended over $10 million in the dredging project.